Stephen Wayne Anderson: Execution

 On January 29, 2002, Anderson was executed by lethal injection at San Quentin State Prison.
-He was pronounced dead at 12:30 a.m.
+The execution began at 12:16 a.m. and Anderson was pronounced dead at 12:30 a.m.
 PT.
-Anderson's last meal consisted of two grilled cheese sandwiches with radishes, one pint of cottage cheese, a hominy/corn mixture, one slice of peach pie, and one pint of chocolate chip ice cream.
-He had no last words.
+Anderson's last meal consisted of two grilled cheese sandwiches, one pint of cottage cheese, a hominy/corn mixture, one slice of peach pie, radishes, and one pint of chocolate chip ice cream.
+He told the warden that he had no last words, although he reportedly mouthed the words "Thank you" to one of his public defenders, Margo A. Rocconi, who had whispered "I love you" to Anderson three times while on the gurney.